 May your time at Epiphany, for however long that time is, be a blessing upon your soul.

 Epiphany is fully following the recommendations of our diocese, county, and state elected officials during the Covid-19 pandemic.
-Most of our activities have shifted to online.

 Sunday morning services are offered in two formats: